The Broken Tea Cup

 Outpost Oops

 “Thanks for not making a fuss, Julan,” said his frazzled single mother.
 “It’s only a four-hour Saturday morning shift.
 After I come back for you, we’ll drop by the library, then eat out for lunch. . . .
-Just stay out of her way.”
+Just stay out of Gran’s way.”

 “Remember, Julan, Gran is set in her ways.
 She probably won’t budge from her recliner and TV. . . .
 Don’t forget to sit in the rocker near her kitchenette.”